 Growing up is never easy.

 There are hardly any flaws that reside in this film or not worth mentioning.
-What’s evident is the humanism director/writer Erdem’s camera successfully captures–sadness and inevitable contempt.
+What’s evident is the humanism director/writer Erdem’s camera successfully captures–sadness and absolute contempt.
 The contempt is almost certainly felt partly by the viewer, that nothing more is done to rectify Hayat’s situation.
-Then there we are again, at sadness.
-More than enough of it to contemplate.
+Then there we are again, at sadness — more than enough of it to contemplate.